Boyhood Home of President Woodrow Wilson

 - Guests must pre-pay for their tour to secure the reservation at the time of scheduling.
 Only credit cards will be accepted as a form of payment.

-- Each guided tour is limited to 6 total guests in their party.
-These guests should have a known relationship to one another, either family or friends.
+- Each guided tour is limited to 10 total guests in their party.

 - Guests must bring their own facial covering (mask or scarf) and the facial covering must be worn for the duration of the tour.